oasisprotocol/old-docs/src/operators/joining-the-testnet.md

 * `node/` - this is to store the node's data
 * `node/entity/` - this is to store the public components of the node's entity

-You can make this directory structure by calling the following command:
+You can make this directory structure by executing the following command:

 ```bash
 mkdir -m700 -p /serverdir/{etc,node,node/entity}